dbetka/vue-material-icons/README.md

 # material-icons
-Vue2 material design icons with easy access to icons names and types.
+Vue2 material design icons with easy access to icons names and types (all available in IDE hints).
+Hints were tested on IntelliJ IDE.

 ### How to install by npm
 ```bash